Skip to content

 Meetings

-The committee shall meet at least once per term and otherwise as required, particularly when recruitment of new staff is necessary.
+The committee shall meet once per term and otherwise as required.

 Terms of Reference